electronicarts/EASTL/doc/Bonus/tuple_vector_readme.md

 ## How TupleVecImpl works

-tuple_vector and fixed_tuple_vector both inherit from TupleVecImpl, which provides the bulk of the functionality for those data containers.
+`tuple_vector` inherits from `TupleVecImpl`, which provides the bulk of the functionality for those data containers.
 It manages the memory allocated, marshals data members to each array of memory, generates the necessary iterators, and so on.

-When a tuple_vector is declared, it is alongside a list of types, or "tuple elements", indicating what data to store in the container, similar to tuple.
+When a `tuple_vector` is declared, it is alongside a list of types, or "tuple elements", indicating what data to store in the container, similar to tuple.
-TupleVecImpl then inherits from a series of TupleVecLeaf structures - one for each tuple element - each of which has a pointer to its own block of memory.
+`TupleVecImpl` then inherits from a series of `TupleVecLeaf` structures - one for each tuple element - each of which has a pointer to its own block of memory.
-When dereferencing the container, to fetch a tuple of references or otherwise fetching pointers to the memory the tuple_vector handles, it is these pointers that are utilized or fetched.
+When dereferencing the container, to fetch a tuple of references or otherwise fetching pointers to the memory the `tuple_vector` handles, it is these pointers that are utilized or fetched.

-While each TupleVecLeaf contains a pointer to its own block of memory, they are not individual memory allocations.
-When TupleVecImpl needs to grow its capacity, it calculates the total size needed for a single allocation, given the target number of objects to manage and the alignment requirements for each tuple element's type, as well as pointers into the memory allocation for each tuple element.
-Each TupleVecLeaf is then provided with these pointers.
-From there, many of the interactions with TupleVecImpl, to modify or access members of the container, then reference each TupleVecLeaf's data pointer in series, using parameter packs to repeat each operation for each parent TupleVecLeaf.
+While each `TupleVecLeaf` contains a pointer to its own block of memory, they are not individual memory allocations.
+When `TupleVecImpl` needs to grow its capacity, it calculates the total size needed for a single allocation, given the target number of objects to manage and the alignment requirements for each tuple element's type, as well as pointers into the memory allocation for each tuple element.
+Each `TupleVecLeaf` is then provided with these pointers.
+From there, many of the interactions with `TupleVecImpl`, to modify or access members of the container, then reference each `TupleVecLeaf`'s data pointer in series, using parameter packs to repeat each operation for each parent `TupleVecLeaf`.

 ## How tuple_vector's iterator works

-TupleVecImpl provides a definition to an iterator type, TupleVecIter, as well was a move_iterator customization for it.
-As mentioned above, TupleVecIter provides all of the functionality to operate as a RandomAccessIterator.
+`TupleVecImpl` provides a definition to an iterator type, `TupleVecIter`, as well was a move_iterator customization for it.
+As mentioned above, `TupleVecIter` provides all of the functionality to operate as a `RandomAccessIterator`.
-However, when it is dereferenced, it provides a tuple of references, similar to at() or operator[] on TupleVecImpl, as opposed to a reference of some other type.
-Similarly, there is a customization of move_iterator for TupleVecIter, which will return a tuple of rvalue-references.
+However, when it is dereferenced, it provides a tuple of references, similar to `at()` or `operator[]` on `TupleVecImpl`, as opposed to a reference of some other type.
+Similarly, there is a customization of `move_iterator` for `TupleVecIter`, which will return a tuple of rvalue-references.

-The way that TupleVecIter operates internally is to track an index into the container, as well as a copy of all of the TupleVecImpl's TupleVecLeaf pointers at the time of the iterator's construction.
+The way that `TupleVecIter` operates internally is to track an index into the container, as well as a copy of all of the `TupleVecImpl`'s `TupleVecLeaf` pointers at the time of the iterator's construction.
 Modifying the iterator, then, involves just changing the index, and dereferencing the iterator into the tuple of references involves deferencing each pointer with an offset